IO classes🔗

 A Reader does not expose functions to process the data it has read from the file.
 Use apply for that purpose.

 Create a new reader object.
 The input may either be a filename or a File or FileBuffer object.
-The types parameter defines which kinds of objects will be read from the input.
-Any types not present will be skipped completely when reading the file.
+The 'types' parameter defines which kinds of objects will be read from the input.
+When set, then any types not present will be skipped completely when reading the file.
 Depending on the type of input, this can save quite a bit of time.
 However, be careful to not skip over types that may be referenced by other objects.
 For example, ways need nodes in order to compute their geometry.

 Close any open file handles and free all resources.
 The Reader is unusuable afterwards.